How to apply

 You can include any examples that have a global, leadership, school or community service focus, such as:

-- Community service – volunteering for the Red Cross, Salvation Army or St Vincent de Paul Society
+- Community service – volunteering for the Red Cross, Salvation Army or St Vincent de Paul Society, or participation in the Duke of Edinburgh or similar programs

 - Leadership – active participation in the school community in a role such as; school captain, prefect, house captain, SRC or member of a social justice committee, attendance to a leadership conference or camp or participation in the FIRST Robotics competition